 2018 NY Metro Joint Cyber Security WEBINAR

 The 2018 NY Metro Joint Cyber Security WEBINAR will take place on Thursday October 18th.
-NYMJCSC is now in its fifth year; featuring keynotes, panels and sessions aimed at various aspects of information security and technology.

 This year will feature a webinar format allowing NYMJCSC to reach and educate a broader audience.